dotnet/docs-maui/docs/ios/platform-specifics/page-large-title.md

 }
 ```

-The result is that a specified `LargeTitleDisplayMode` is applied to the `Page`, which controls the large title behavior:
+The result is that a specified `LargeTitleDisplayMode` is applied to the <xref:Microsoft.Maui.Controls.Page>, which controls the large title behavior:

 :::image type="content" source="media/page-large-title/large-title.png" alt-text="Page title as a large title.":::